microsoft/vscode-docs/docs/extensions/example-hello-world.md

 DateApproved: 12/14/2016
 MetaDescription: Create your first Visual Studio extension (plug-in) with a simple Hello Word example.
 This walkthrough will take you through the basics of VS Code extensibility.
 ---
 # Example - Hello World

 ## Your First Extension

 This document will take you through creating your first VS Code extension ("Hello World") and will explain the basic VS Code extensibility concepts.

 In this walkthrough, you'll add a new command to VS Code which will display a simple "Hello World" message.
 Later in the walkthrough, you'll interact with the VS Code editor and query for the user's currently selected text.

 ## Prerequisites

-You need [node.js](https://nodejs.org/en/) installed and available in your `$PATH`.
+You need [Node.js](https://nodejs.org/en/) installed and available in your `$PATH`.

 ## Generate a New Extension

 The simplest way to add your own functionality to VS Code is through adding a command.
-A command registers a callback function which can be invoked from the Command Palette or with a key binding.
+A command registers a callback function which can be invoked from the **Command Palette** or with a key binding.

 We have written a Yeoman generator to help get you started.
 Install Yeoman and the [Yeoman VS Code Extension generator](/docs/tools/yocode.md) and scaffold a new extension: